mikerasch/Tow-Server/README.md

 ## Common Set Up Problems
 - PSQLException
   - Typically, means your locally hosted database is not correctly setup/credentials filled.
 Important to note, the test cases rely on a separate database to be hosted.
-  - Flyway mismatch
-    - Database physically holds the flyway mitigation files, in which upon starting the application, it will compare the current mitigation files with the ones hosted in the database.
-If the compared results fail to match, it will throw this exception.
 - IllegalStateException
   - Double-check the environmental variables are properly set.
 In this case, the error is throwing because a file expects the @Value annotation to be correctly filled.